Shedd’s Floating Field Station

 The recognizable blue-and-white boat is also a symbol of Shedd as a conservation ambassador: When the R/V Coral Reef II docks at local settlements, the school kids look forward to a classroom visit from Shedd experts, who’ve inspired them to help protect their unique island wildlife.

 This remarkable resource is also available to other aquariums, conservation organizations and institutions of higher learning for their collecting, research and educational programs.
 Among other trips, the boat was chartered to search for the sunken remains of the Santa Maria.

 Related research projects

-Concentrating in the Caribbean region and working with partners in the Bahamas, our field scientists are conducting research to help best protect s...
+Concentrating in the Caribbean region and working with partners in The Bahamas, our field scientists are conducting research to help best protec...

 Saving Bahamian Rock Iguanas from Extinction

-Queen conchs are critical to the Bahamas, but these giant marine snails have nearly disappeared.
-Shedd is researching how juvenile conch settle and...
+Queen conch are critical to the Bahamas, but these giant marine snails have nearly disappeared.
+Shedd is researching how juvenile conch settle a...